DariuszMak/python-standalone-gui-template/README.md

 ```

-## Setup project from scratch for Windows and Linux enviroment (Windows PowerShell):
+## Thorough setup from scratch for Windows and Linux enviroment:

 ```commandline
 deactivate ;